FairwindsOps/insights-docs/docs/technical-details/reports/falco.md

 # Falco
-> Falco is currently in beta.
-If you'd like to try out the Falco integration,
-> get in touch with the Fairwinds team!

 Falco is a tool for runtime detection of security events.
 It monitors every machine in your cluster for suspicious events like system files being accessed, network connections, shells being opened, etc.